Identity Politics is a Revenge-Driven Tragedy That Will Make the Whole World Blind

 What about the descendants of those fallen Union soldiers?
 Are they exempt from additional reparations?
 If not, why not?
 The United States as a whole has demonstrated—with the sacrificial blood of hundreds of thousands of white men—that as a country it has grown and matured and does indeed honor all people as sacred individuals.
 The sacrifices of the Civil War were finally fulfilled a hundred years later with the arrival of full civil rights, and race relations have continued to dramatically improve since the 1960s.

 What about African blacks who have African ancestors who sold their neighbors into slavery?
 Are they guilty of supporting slavery even though they didn’t do it themselves?

-What about a young Hutu man whose family left Rwanda before the Hutus started slaughtering Tutsis?
+Looking toward Africa, we can ask about a young Hutu man whose family left Rwanda before the Hutus started slaughtering Tutsis.
 Is he responsible for the crimes of other Hutus?

 If ancestral and collective guilt is a valid reality then it must be defined as a global reality.
 If anyone is guilty for the crimes of their ancestors and their groups, then everyone is guilty because no one can state that their ancestors never did anything that was harmful to others.
 This applies across all groups, including the two major groups of humans: men and women.
 Not every man was an evil patriarch and not every woman was innocent.
 At the level of the individual, harm and pain exist on both sides.
 This is not a popular view, and some women will be outraged that I might suggest this—as a man.
 But bear with me . . .